hackclub/hackclub/workshops/drumpad/README.md

 ```

-You will notice when we run our code this time is that our content has been aligned to the center, and that's because properties we change of our `<body>` tag and in other words, the tag that displays content to the user of a web page.
+You will notice when we run our code is that our content has been aligned to the center, and that's because we changed properties of our `<body>` tag, and the `<body>` tag renders content to our web page.

 ![Preview of HTML with CSS applied, to change the layout](https://cloud-bp7m8g6di.vercel.app/0screencapture-drumpad-emmanuel39hanks-repl-co-2020-11-03-08_35_57.png)